|

 With an extensive collation of old maps, charts, historical artefacts and photographs, this museum and gallery is one of Malaysia's most-visited cultural attractions.
 Originally constructed to be the Penang Free School in 1821, it even features items and articles offering insight into the nine days of rioting between Chinese secret societies that took place in 1867.

-Penang museum open: Saturday to Thursday - 09:00 to 17:00
+Open hours: Saturday to Thursday - 09:00 to 17:00

-Penang Museums: P. Ramlee's Birthplace and Gallery
+P. Ramlee's Birthplace and Gallery

 Address: Jalan P. Ramlee, Penang, Malaysia, MY